annikadl/ResearchTrack1-assignment1/README.md

 Function list:
 ##### TODO:
-* provide a brief explanation of what it does
-* provide a list of the parameters it takes
-* provide a list of the eventual return values
-* talk about global functions
+* talk about global values
-* explain how to run the code
-* explain how the program is expected to behaviour
 * maybe insert some code blocks
 * provide pseudo code or diagrams
-* add comments in the code
+* IMPORTANT: explain why tokens where grouped in the middle of the playground and if the solution is sufficiently general

 ## TODO CODE:
-* deal with where to place token if the robots sees just one
-* improve comments, also decide if make them purple or blue
 *